nhrones/To-Do-List/readme.md

 ## Todo Topics
 The dropdown box shows all current option groups and todo topics.
 These are configurable by the user; see below.
-The image above shows the Other-DWM-ReactiveUI topic selected with it's current task list.
+The image above shows the `DWM-ReactiveUI` topic selected with it's current task list.

 ![Alt text](./media/select.png)